 Supreme Court of Florida

-The highest appellate court in Florida, the Florida Supreme Court’s 150+ years span a time when the state was the least populated (1845) to the present (2014) when it ranks fourth nationwide.
+The highest appellate court in Florida, the Florida Supreme Court’s 170+ years span a time when the state was the least populated (1845) to the present when it ranks third nationwide.
 Decisions stemming from Florida’s highest court have helped shape, certainly, the state itself, but the nation as a whole.

 Visit the FLORIDA SUPREME COURT AT WWW.FLORIDASUPREMECOURT.ORG